Since 2013, local authorities have responsibility to improve the health of their populations.

 The Lambeth Joint Strategic Needs Assessment (JSNA) is a process that identifies the current and future health and wellbeing and social care needs of the local population.
 The JSNA also considers what assets local communities within Lambeth can offer in terms of skills, experience and resources.

 The Lambeth JSNA brings together a wide range of information to help us better understand these needs and assets.
-The information comes from a number of different avenues including the views of the local population.
+The information comes from a range of sources including the views of the local population.

 Collectively, this information helps Lambeth Council, Lambeth Clinical Commissioning Group (CCG), NHS England and third sector providers address the identified needs and reduce inequalities.